Barrie Pittock: Personal life

-In 1956 he was a conscientious objector to compulsory military training associated with the Korean War, and began attending Quaker meetings, where he was drawn to the testimonies of peace and equality.
+In 1956 Pittock was a conscientious objector to compulsory military training associated with the Korean War, and began attending Quaker meetings, where he was drawn to the testimonies of peace and equality.
 In 1959 he was formally accepted into membership of the Victoria Regional Meeting of Quakers in Australia.

 In 1969 he presented the sixth James Backhouse Lecture "Toward a Multi-Racial Society".

-Since his retirement in 1999, Pittock has continued writing and campaigning for climate change mitigation and for Indigenous rights.

-In 2014 he was diagnosed with Alzheimer's disease.
+After his retirement in 1999, Pittock continued writing and campaigning for climate change mitigation and for Indigenous rights, but his writing and other activities have dwindled since he was diagnosed with Alzheimer's disease in 2014.

 He was a featured resident of Mayflower Village in 2019.